openmole/openmole/README.md

   - **Transparent distributed computing** – Zero-deployment (no installation step) approach to distribute the workload transparently on your multi-core machines, desktop-grids, clusters, grids, ...
   - **Works with your programs** – Embed user’s executables (**Java, Binary exe, NetLogo, R, Scilab, Python, C++, ...**),
   - **Scalable** – Handles millions of tasks and TB of data,
-  - **Model analysis** – Advanced numerical experiments on simulation models (design of experiments, stochastic model replication, calibration, sensitivity analysis, ...),
+  - **Advanced methods** – Advanced numerical experiments (design of experiments, stochastic replication, calibration, sensitivity analysis, ...),
   - **Mature** – Developed since 2008, used in many real world applications and for daily production by many scientists.

 ## Need some help to get started?##

 To get help please contact the maling list: users ‘at’ list.openmole.org (you should [subcribe](http://fedex.iscpif.fr/mailman/listinfo/openmole-users) first).